Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Once your ISP has reached the maximum number of IP addresses it can give, it will simply stop and any additional devices will not receive one and won’t be able to communicate on the network.

-This still prevents it from communicating with other devices on the network and being able to access the Internet.
+This still prevents it from communicating with other devices on the network and being able to access the internet., so won’t really benefit you in any way.

-The bottom line is that having devices connected to a switch that is connected directly to a modem is an even worse setup given that more than one device is exposed on the Internet.
+The bottom line is that having devices connected to a switch that in turn is connected directly to a modem is an even worse setup given that more than one device is exposed on the internet.

 What Are the Risks of Connecting Directly to Your Modem?

-With your computer connected directly to your modem, it will be completely exposed to the Internet.
+With your computer connected directly to your modem, it will be completely exposed out on the internet.

 The IP address that is assigned to your modem, which is known as your public IP address, will resolve directly to your computer.